shamimsareem/GeoSCN/README.md

 The whole project will be published soon.
+The low rank version of loung scoring will be published soon. here I enclosed only linear projected Q,K,V. User can follow the original low-rank file of X-Linear official cite to calculate low rank.